 At Edgbarrow we pride ourselves on strong pastoral relationships across the school, and particularly in the Sixth Form.
 Students begin Year 12 in tutor groups of approximately 22 with an experienced and dedicated tutor.
-In Year 12, tutor sessions are held each morning for the first six weeks or so, and then we concentrate on students who need more support at challenging times, giving more independence to those who are coping well.
+Currently, tutor sessions and pastoral work is done remotely (for groups), or one-to-one by arrangement.
 Students are involved in activities that will improve study skills, increase awareness of career opportunities or enhance life skills ... and we try to have fun too!

 This personal contact means that it is easy for tutors to support students and, if things start to go wrong, intervene to get students back on track.
 We try to speak to students as much as possible and encourage them to talk to us about any concerns they have, and we include parents in our conversations so that they can also support their son / daughter throughout the year.
 Staff really do give huge amounts of time to their students at Edgbarrow.

 If students encounter any major obstacles in their life they can also be referred to our dedicated Student Support Manager who gives them time to explore their worries and concerns.

 Student Support can refer students to professional external agencies, if necessary.

 We do our best to give our students a wider knowledge of the world and to prepare for life outside Edgbarrow.
 Every week all of the students have a PPD session in which these themes are covered.

 - Road safety (Covid-dependent)

 - Time management